-Don’t despair if you’re worried that you cannot afford to hire a personal injury attorney.
+Don’t despair if you worry that you cannot afford to hire a personal injury attorney.
 Unlike other types of lawyers, such as criminal defense attorneys or corporate lawyers, personal injury lawyers usually use a different payment arrangement to make it so that even people with few financial resources can get proper legal representation.
 Keep reading.

 How Are Personal Injury Lawyers Paid?

-To make it easier for clients of modest means to afford legal representation, many personal injury lawyers aren’t paid hourly.
+To make it easier for clients of modest means to afford legal representation, many personal injury lawyers do not claim their payment on an hourly basis.
 Instead, they’ve come up with a different fee structure that puts less of an upfront financial burden on clients.
 This is called a contingency fee arrangement.

 What Is a Contingency Fee?

-A contingency fee is what you will pay the lawyer if (and only if) he or she successfully recovers compensation for your injuries.
-Usually, the contingency fee is set at a certain percentage of the final award.
+A contingency fee is what you will pay the lawyer.
+You only pay if (and only if) they successfully recover compensation for your injuries.
+Usually, the contingency fee amounts to a certain percentage of the final award.

 The particular percentage will vary from lawyer to lawyer, and it may also vary based on the perceived difficulty of the case.
 If the attorney looks at the case and sees that it could be a tough fight, they may ask for a higher percentage of your compensation.
 The typical range for most cases is 25 percent to 40 percent of whatever compensation you receive for your injuries.

 When you speak to a personal injury lawyer about their payment arrangements, it’s important to get as many details as possible and get the agreement in writing.
-Some personal injury attorneys cover all the costs from a case under their contingency fee, while others may cover most expenses but bill the client separately for some specific costs.
+Some personal injury attorneys cover all the costs from a case under their contingency fee.
+Others may cover most expenses but bill the client separately for some specific costs.
 Make sure to have your lawyer walk you through the full details of your financial arrangement before you hire them.